-Brain cells, called neurons, communicate using specific chemicals called neurotransmitters.
-One type of neurotransmitter, called dopamine, is produced by neurons in the brain, including in the substantia nigra (SN).
-Dopamine helps to facilitate movement and is also involved in reward-based behaviors and hormone release.
-There is an area of the substantia nigra called the substantia nigra pars compacta (SNcp) that is made up specifically of these dopamine-producing neurons.
+Brain cells called neurons communicate using specific chemicals called neurotransmitters.
+One type of neurotransmitter--dopamine--is produced by neurons in the brain, including in the substantia nigra (SN).
+Dopamine helps facilitate movement and is involved in reward-based behaviors and hormone release.
+There is an area of the SN called the substantia nigra pars compacta (SNpc) that is specifically comprised of these dopamine-producing neurons.
 When those neurons die, less dopamine is produced.
-A characteristic symptom of Parkinson’s is below-average levels of dopamine due to the death of those dopaminergic neurons in the SNcp, which is why dopamine agonists are regularly prescribed for people with Parkinson’s.
+A characteristic symptom of Parkinson’s is below-average levels of dopamine due to the death of dopaminergic neurons in the SNpc, which is why dopamine agonists are regularly prescribed for people with Parkinson’s.

-When those dopamine-producing neurons die and your body can no longer produce adequate levels of dopamine, motor control is impaired.
-Thus, the hallmark motor symptoms of Parkinson’s – tremors, bradykinesia, poor balance, involuntary movements, etc. – are clearly correlated with a lack of dopamine.
+When dopamine-producing neurons die and your body can no longer produce adequate levels of dopamine, motor control is impaired.
+Thus, the hallmark motor symptoms of Parkinson’s--tremors, bradykinesia, poor balance, involuntary movements--are clearly correlated with a lack of dopamine.
 However, motor symptoms usually do not begin to appear until there has already been about 60% dopamine neuron loss, and most people with Parkinson’s eventually lose 80% or more of their dopamine-producing neurons.

 LYSOSOMAL AND MITOCHONDRIAL DYSFUNCTION

-The mitochondria are often described as the powerhouse of the cell since important biochemical processes (including cellular respiration and energy output) occur within it.
-However, when the mitochondria aren’t functioning correctly, it can begin to release reactive oxygen species (ROS) instead.
+The mitochondria are often described as the powerhouse of the cell since important biochemical processes--including cellular respiration and energy output--occur within them.
+However, when the mitochondria aren’t functioning correctly, they can begin to release reactive oxygen species (ROS) instead.
 Some ROS creation is normal, as they are formed as byproducts of oxygen metabolism and are used in processes like cell signaling.
 When something goes wrong, however, the overproduction of ROS can have serious negative effects.

-The lysosome, on the other hand, functions like the digestive and waste removal system in the cell.
-One of the waste products that the lysosomes remove is α-synuclein.
-But when the mitochondria release ROS, the function of the lysosome can become damaged.
-If it can’t do its job and effectively remove cellular waste, α-synuclein will begin to accumulate.
+Lysosomes, on the other hand, functions like the digestive and waste removal system in the cell.
+One of the waste products that lysosomes remove is α-synuclein.
+But when the mitochondria release ROS, the function of lysosomes can become damaged.
+If they can’t do their job and effectively remove cellular waste, α-synuclein begins to accumulate.
 As the protein builds up, characteristic Lewy bodies emerge and neurons begin to die off, producing Parkinson’s symptoms.
 This demonstrates a self-propagating loop in which a dysfunction within a single organelle like the mitochondria can cause a deleterious cascade into a downward spiral that eventually leads to Parkinson’s.
 Because these processes are normally so tightly regulated, one minor change can have serious effects down the line.

 Further genetic research seems to support this hypothesis of a combined lysosomal and mitochondrial root of Parkinson’s.
 Researchers have found that some genes associated with Parkinson’s are also related to mutations that can cause lysosomal dysfunction.
 One study found that more than 50% of people with Parkinson’s have at least one allele (gene form) indicating damaged lysosomal function, and 21% have more than one.
 These findings suggested a link between the functionality of the lysosome and the presence of Parkinson’s.
 Further research confirms this idea because simulating lysosomal dysfunction has been shown to cause the buildup of α-synuclein and neuroinflammation, both characteristic of Parkinson’s.